therealnicoroshi/modlist/README.md

 | Storage | M.2 SSD
 | GPU | RTX 4070ti Super or better/equivalent (16GB + VRAM)

+##  ❗Important Note ❗

+### Reinstall of Texture Downscaler mod (White Bar in MO2) at 'Performance' setting will reduce Vram usage to 8GB at 1080p Resolution and 12GB for 1440p

 ***

 Space required: ~173GB Archives  ~342GB install Size  40GB Page file ~555GB Total so recommend 600GB of space allocated for this list.

 See how to setup a page file here: https://www.tomshardware.com/news/how-to-manage-virtual-memory-pagefile-windows-10,36929.html

-### **As of the latest versions MO2 will ❗Alert you ❗ if your page file is not set correctly and offer to set it correctly for you**
+### **As of the latest versions of the list MO2 will ❗Alert you ❗ if your page file is not set correctly and offer to set it correctly for you**

+### **We recommend letting it set  this automatically for you**

 :warning: **NOTE**: AMD RX 580 and older cards are **not supported**. :warning: